marchewadm/llm-api-aggregator-backend/README.md

 # chattyAI (WIP)

 Chatty AI is a tool that allows you to store your chats from various LLMs in one place, making it easier to manage them.
-Its backend is built on FastAPI, SQLAlchemy for communicating with a PostgreSQL database, and Pydantic for creating schemas.
+Its backend is built on FastAPI, SQLAlchemy for communicating with a PostgreSQL database along with Alembic for migrations, Redis for caching and Pydantic for performing data validation.

 ## Supported APIs